jj-code-00/Dialogue-Editing-via-SE/README.md

 # API Information
 Currently there are very few options but I will be expanding them.

-Follow this data structure for your changes.
+Follow this data structure for your global changes.
 ```
 local exampleGlobalTable = {